PenguGH/FocusTime/README.md

 Use the todo list page to add, edit, update, and delete todo list items.

 Use the pomodoro timer to help you focus and get work done with the work timer and take breaks with the break timer.
-There is a short break timer and a long break timer.
+There is a short break timer (5 minutes) and a long break timer (15 minutes).

 The Pomodoro Study Technique explained:
 ![PomodoroTechnique](https://media.hswstatic.com/eyJidWNrZXQiOiJjb250ZW50Lmhzd3N0YXRpYy5jb20iLCJrZXkiOiJnaWZcL3BvbW9kb3JvMy5qcGciLCJlZGl0cyI6eyJyZXNpemUiOnsid2lkdGgiOjgyOH0sInRvRm9ybWF0IjoiYXZpZiJ9fQ==)
 https://science.howstuffworks.com/life/inside-the-mind/human-brain/pomodoro-technique.htm

-Note: Habit goals and todo list tasks are only stored on the user's local device.
+Note: Habit goals and todo list tasks are only stored on the user's local storage on their mobile device.
 There are no account signups needed and no storage on the cloud.
 It’s time to focus today and become a productivity wizard!

 Users are recommended to first open the app, use the habits page to update their habit progress, use the todo list page to know what tasks need to be done, and then use the Pomodoro study timer page in order.
 Users are also recommended to listen to calm relaxing music such as lofi hip hop while studying to stay focused.